yashbalar/TweetMap/README.md

   - Used ElasticSearch to store the tweets on the backend

-  - Created a web UI that allows users to search for a few keywords
+  - Created a web app using Django that allows users to search for a few keywords

   - Used Google Maps API to render these filtered tweets on the map